bonifield/autoreconParser/README.md

 - svwar

 ## Known Issues
-- whatweb sometimes doubles it's output, I will not be working around this issue until much later if it persists
+- WhatWeb sometimes doubles it's output, which results in wacky key names when the parser reaches the duplicated results
-	- the parser sets "modes", which results in wacky key names when it hits the duplicated results
+	- simple fix:  it's trivial to avoid, just don't search for the weird field names in Splunk / jq unless you really want to

 ### Requirements
 - [AutoRecon](https://github.com/Tib3rius/AutoRecon) by [Tib3rius](https://github.com/Tib3rius/)